 Have automatic weather stations corrupted Australia's temperature records?

-Following Australia's Glasgow commitment to net zero CO2 emissions by 2050, and having previously had a close look at the extraordinary distribution of rounded .0 Fahrenheit decimals before 1972 metrication, let's pay attention to another major equipment change that might have influenced temperature trends - automatic weather stations (AWS).
+Following Australia's Glasgow commitment to net zero CO2 emissions by 2050, and having previously had a close look at the extraordinary distribution of rounded .0 Fahrenheit decimals before 1972 metrication, let's pay attention to how the advent of AWS might have influenced temperature trends.

 AWS installations have replaced most but not all liquid-in-glass thermometers that used to be read manually.
 They use an electronic probe to measure temperatures and it's claimed their more rapid response times to brief periods of hot air cause an increase in the frequency of extreme maximum observations.

-Skeptics claim there's evidence that because of the one second sensitivity, an AWS will more frequently record upper range temperature spikes and exaggerate maxima more than minima.
-Furthermore, most 230 litre Stephenson screen shelters were replaced with 60 litre shelters from the 1990s and these smaller screens altered the dimension of thermal influence on the new electronic probes.
+Furthermore, most 230 litre Stevenson screen shelters were replaced with 60 litre shelters from the 1990s and these smaller screens altered the dimension of thermal influence on the new electronic probes.

 Daily temperature percentile analysis

-The extreme temperature influence of AWS one second sensitivity can be measured with trends in the 90th percentile (hottest 10%), 95th percentile (hottest 5%) and 99th percentile (hottest 1%) of all daily maxima during the 20 years before and after electronic probes replaced manual thermometers at all but seven of the 112 ACORN weather stations used by the BoM to calculate Australia's national average temperatures.
+AWS extreme maximum temperature observations can be measured with trends in the 90th percentile (hottest 10%), 95th percentile (hottest 5%) and 99th percentile (hottest 1%) of all daily maxima during the 20 years before and after electronic probes replaced manual thermometers at all but seven of the 112 ACORN weather stations used by the BoM to calculate Australia's national average temperatures.

 The seven excluded locations had not been converted to AWS and continued with manual thermometer observations in 2021.